Check your internet connection

-First, make sure that your Apple Watch is connected to the Internet—either through your iPhone, or directly via Wi-Fi or cellular.
+First, make sure that your Apple Watch is connected to the internet — either through your iPhone, or directly via Wi-Fi or mobile network.

 Restart your watch

 Restart your Apple Watch, make sure it has an internet connection, then try updating it again.